Suma is one of many names for plants in the genus Pfaffia, native to Central and South America.

 There are a few possible suma side effects to consider.

 According to a 2016 study, it has potentially cytogenotoxic effects in plants and animals.
 This means that it could disrupt the cell cycle or reduce genetic material stability at high doses.

 Excessive or long-term use could also lead to a condition known as “ginseng abuse syndrome.”
 The symptoms include:

 - High blood pressure

 Furthermore, due to its estrogenic effects, people with estrogen-sensitive conditions should not use suma.
-This includes people with or at risk of estrogen-positive breast cancers.
+This includes people with or at risk of estrogen receptor-positive breast cancers.

 Its safety during pregnancy and breastfeeding has not yet been established.